JuliaLang/julia/doc/manual/types.rst

 However, there is no way to equally simply restrict just the dimension but not the element type.
-Yet, one often needs to ensure an object is a vectors or matrices (restrictions on the number of dimension).
+Yet, one often needs to ensure an object is a vector or a matrix (imposing restrictions on the number of dimensions).
 For that reason, the following type aliases are provided::

     typealias Vector{T} Array{T,1}